techmo-pl/dictation-client/python/README.md

 ### Microphone

-To use a microphone as the audio source instead of the wav file, use `--mic` option.
+To use a microphone as the audio source instead of the audio file, use `--mic` option.
 It allows to send audio data directly from the microphone, however it does not provide information when to finish the recognition.
 For this reason in most cases `--mic` should be followed by the `--single-utterance` option, which stops the recognition after a first spotted utterance.